Fishing is from 7.00am to 8.30pm in summer and dawn to dusk in winter

 Middle Lake is another water which is just over an acre in size.
 With a long central island runing down its spine it has 14 well spaced pegs and is stocked with a mix of F1 carp to about 1lb 8oz and a mix of silver fish, including barbel to about 1lb, which means the lake fishes well all year round.

-The biggest fish are the bream and tench, both of which run to a respectable 5lbs in weight.
-There are also good heads of golden tench and golden orfe to about 3lbs, chub to 2lbs and very pretty crucian carp to 1lb 8oz.
+The biggest fish are the bream and tench, both of which run to over 5lbs in weight.
+There are also good heads of golden tench and golden orfe to about 3lbs plus chub and some very pretty crucian carp both of which top 2lbs.

 Middle Lake is deepest around the island where between seven and eight feet of water can be found.
 Along the entrance bank there is a four feet deep shelf and another which runs virtually the full length of the long far bank as you approach the lake from the car park.
 Much of the open water at the entrance end gives seven feet of water with the lake shallowing gradually to about five feet at the far end.